Welcome to SSAT Test Prep

 Watch the preview of Online Classes at Accel Learning

-ABOUT SSAT TEST
+ABOUT TERRANOVA TEST

 The SSAT is a standardized test used by admission officers to assess the abilities of students seeking to enroll in an independent school.
 The SSAT measures the basic verbal, math, and reading skills students need for successful performance in independent schools.
 It’s an indispensable tool that gives admission professionals an equitable means to assess and compare applicants, regardless of their background or experience.